UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/classes.md

 Note how this function is able to directly read and modify `height`?
 This is because `setHeight` is a **class member function of `Rect`**.

+The member functions in this class include:

+* `updateArea` - this is a private member function, so can only be called from another class member function.
+* `display` - used to write information to the terminal
+* `setHeight` - a "setter function", used to set the value of the `height` member variable (and then update the area)
+* `getArea` - a "getter" function that returns a **copy** of the area member variable
+* `Rect` - a special function known as a **constructor**.
+This will be discussed next.

+All these member functions have access to all member variables and member functions in the class.

 ### Constructor

 There is a very special and important member function called a constructor.
 A  constructor function has the following unique properties: